murraylab/PsychRNN/docs/installing.rst

 Contributing
 ------------

-Please report bugs to https://github.com/murraylab/psychrnn/issues.
+Please report bugs to [URL redacted for double-blind review].
 This includes any problems with the documentation.
 Fixes (in the form of pull requests) for bugs are greatly appreciated.